 Another thing you should know is that Maya Bay is frequently closed for conservation nowadays.
 It was closed in June 2018, and stayed closed for almost 4 years, but finally reopened in January 2022.

 In 2022, Maya Bay was closed to tourists for 2 months (August and September) during the low season, but it reopened for business on October 1, 2022.
-The bay is currently open for visitors again.
+The bay is currently open for visitors again in 2023.